jcs-instructor/mobtimer/backlog.md

     - [ ] WIP: Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
-And the play button says, "Start (temp hack)" - Not reproducible on Ethan's machine - On Joel's machine, it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first)
+And the play button says, "Start (temp hack)" -  it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first)